 In theory, Platini had a strong central line here that was designed to transit the ball from defence to attack, with Battiston linking defence and midfield, Xuereb connecting midfield and attack.
 The idea was for these players to combine their way forward by overloading Scotland in the middle.

 The big question here was the unproven midfield trio, which had almost no experience at this level.
 The inexperience did perhaps also show, as it took considerable time before France managed to establish any play in the middle, taking advantage of their 3 v 2 in this section of the pitch.
-They seemed intimidated by Scotland's high tempo on the ball, unable to find any tempo for themselves.
+They seemed intimidated by Scotland's high tempo on the ball, unable to dictate tempo on their own conditions.

 Gradually, however, and more and more so after going a goal down, the French managed to impose themselves by taking advantage of their strong central spine.
 Battiston played some incisive forward passes, Xuereb did well to lay the ball off and the three central midfielders at times ran over the Scottish midfield, as they always seemed to getting themselves into space.
 Some of the best attacking moves in this game were produced by France, although they rarely managed to get behind the Scottish defence, and were restricted to long shots.

 Wing-backs giving no support

 Wing-backs are usually vital in a 5-3-2 WB system, but the attacking contributions from Amoros and Sauzée in this game were few and meagre.

 Amoros did manage to get into the Scottish half at times.
 True to his playing style, he battled his way forward with the ball at feet (mirroring his opponent Nicol), but he rarely knew what to do with the ball once high up the pitch.
 Sauzée, moreover, appeared to be cautious because of (the anonymous) Ian Ferguson, and perhaps also uncomfortable in his new position.